What are hormones and hair growth?

 Whatever it is that you’ve got going on, the likelihood is that we’ve come across hair there before and know how to deal with it.

-So come see us with your hairy situations – we’ll happily help you out!
+So come see us here at the waxing company with your hairy situations – we’ll happily help you out!

 How does hormones affect hair growth?